YalePrivacyLab/building-the-privacy-frontier/README.md

 These materials are for an online Privacy Lab event.
 See description below.
-All work in this repository is copyright &copy; 2023 Sean O'Brien and licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+All work in this repository is copyright &copy; 2023 Sean O'Brien (sean.obrien@yale.edu) and licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 ----